-Most homeowners are aware of the threat that frozen and burst pipes pose during winter.
-That’s why it’s important to drain pipes prior to the season.
+Most homeowners are aware of frozen and burst pipes’ threats during winter.
+That’s why it’s important to drain pipes before the season.
 But then the question arises - when should the pipes be drained?

 The answer’s pretty simple - anytime you turn off the furnace or when no one is at home.
-For instance, you’re going on a vacation for two weeks, or you prefer staying somewhere warmer in the winter months, these are the times when draining is required.
+For instance, you’re going on a vacation for two weeks or prefer staying somewhere warmer in the winter months, these are the times when draining is required.

-There you have it; those were the steps that need to be followed in order to have your home’s plumbing system good to go for the winter.
+There you have it; those were the steps that need to be followed to have your home’s plumbing system sound to go for the winter.
 These tips are easy to implement on your own, but you can always consider seeking assistance from a professional plumbing service if needed.

 On that note, we’ll now conclude this brief informative guide on draining pipes for the winter.
-Here’s hoping we could help you learn how to avoid frozen and burst pipes.
+Here’s hoping we can help you learn how to avoid frozen and burst pipes.

 That’s all for now; feel free to reach out to us for any queries related to the topic.